genomicsclass/book/pages/intro_using_regression.md

 $$ Y_i = \beta_0 + \beta_1 x_i + \varepsilon, i=1,\dots,N $$

 This is also a linear model.
-Here $$x_i$$ and $$Y_i$$ the father and son heights respectively for the $$i$-th pair and $$\varepsilon$$ a term to account for the extra variability.
+Here $x_i$ and $Y_i$ the father and son heights respectively for the $i$-th pair and $\varepsilon$ a term to account for the extra variability.
 Here we think of the father's height as the predictor and being fixed (not random) so we use lower case.
-Note that measurement error alone can't explain all the variability seen in $$\varepsilon$$.
+Note that measurement error alone can't explain all the variability seen in $\varepsilon$.
 Note that this makes sense as there are other variables not in the model, for example, mother's height and environmentalism factors.

 # Random samples from multiple populations